Flying Lad in Maui! Part 2

 Finally, after getting back to the hotel we decided to spend a little time playing in the pool before taking the long, arduous drive back home.
 And Flying Dad treated himself to his only sunburn of the trip.
 Great job, dad.

-On our final days on the island we decided to stick closer to Lahaina.
+On our final days on the great island of Maui, we decided to stick closer to Lahaina.
 We tried to find the perfect snorkeling spot that wouldn’t be too rough, crowded, or rocky and would give Flying Dad a chance to swim with some turtles.
 We had read that Honolua Bay would be a good place to check out.
 It’s a little bit off the beaten path and takes a walk to get there.
 However, when you do get there, there’s no beach and it is very rocky.
 There’s a very nice sign near the walk to the water that tells you about someone who died there.
 No thanks, I think we’ll pass.
 It is beautiful, there are turtles, and you’ll have a cool view of the surfers in the distance who seem to climb down a cliff face in order to get to the waves.
 Oh, and there are chickens.
 So many chickens running around Maui.
 Eggs should be free here!

 On the way back to Lahaina, we decided to stop and let Flying Lad try his first Hawaiian Shave Ice!
 We stopped in at Ululani’s and one of the workers took the time to step out and give Flying Lad a fresh snowball!
 The ice is really cool, it’s very soft, and not crumbly at all.
 The number of flavors they have here is mind boggling!
 We recommend sticking with their “favorite combinations” to make it easier.
 We got a combo with Mango, Tamarind, and Passion Fruit.
 NOM!
+Very Maui flavors.
 However, Flying Lad had this to say:

 Ok, so we’re not sure if it was the flavors, or the cold.
 But he sure made a face.